Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 8. How to configure a device to connect to Azure IoT Central (see detail below)

-<a name="IntegrationwithAzureIoTExplorer"></a>
-# Integration with Azure IoT Explorer

--   Include the steps on how to connect the IoT Plug and Play Device to Azure IoT Explorer
--   Include screenshots and comments on how IoT Explorer shows/visualize telemetry , commands and properties coming from your IoT Plug and Play device.
--   Include the steps on how to interact with devices (telemetry, commands properties)
--   Ensure to attach the screenshot on consuming the device models available in public repository (not local folder) when using Azure IoT Explorer

 <a name="ConnecttoCentral"></a>
-# Connect to Azure IoT Central
+# Connect to Azure IoT Central (Simple)
+This section is mandatory section.
 Describe how to connect to Azure IoT Central.
 To configure a device to connect to Azure IoT Central you need the following

 -    ID scope: In your IoT Central application, navigate to Administration > Device Connection.
 Make a note of the ID scope value.